 - If you allow anyone to post, you will get posts that are not ikebana related which are not conducive to your members or attracting new ones

 - If one leaves, you have a back up

 - When identifying the arranger on a photo, we suggest a first name and last initial for security and privacy.

 Getting Organized to start your Facebook page

-- You need to have a personal Facebook page before you can create a business Facebook page for your chapter.
+- You will need to have or create a personal Facebook page before you can create a business Facebook page for your chapter.

 - Don’t worry if you don’t have a personal Facebook page.
+You can even set up a “fake” personal page just to establish a Chapter page.
 They are easy to create and you don’t have to keep them current.
 You just have to keep the Chapter Facebook page current.

 - Or try this written document with step-by-step instructions on how to create a personal Facebook page.

-- When creating your Chapter Facebook page, be sure you create a Business or Brand page, not a Community or Public figure page or another personal page.
-Business pages give you greater flexibility to promote and “sell” what your chapter does.
+- When creating your Chapter Facebook page, be sure you create a Business or Community Organization page, not another personal page.
+Business or Community Organization pages give you greater flexibility to promote and “sell” what your chapter does.

-- You will be asked to use an email address and password for this Chapter Facebook business page.
+- You will be asked to use an email address and password for your Chapter Facebook page.

-- Note: It is of vital importance that you use the chapter email address for this page as well as password that is easily transferred to the next person who will be maintaining the chapter Facebook page.
+- It is important that you use the chapter email address for this page as well as password that is easily transferred to the next person who will be maintaining the chapter Facebook page.

 - You can always add or revise the page; it doesn’t have to have everything on day one!

-Click here to return to Chapter Resources page
+Click here to be directed to the Directory of Resources page